Helpful Information For Competitive Programming.

 $f(2) = 4 \bullet 2^2 = 16$

-Hence, $f(13) = f(17) = 16$.
+Hence, $f(13) = f(17) = 16$

-$f(6) = f(16 - 16) = f(0)$.
+$f(6) = f(16 - 16) = f(0)$

-$f(0) = 4 * 0^2 = 0$.
-So, our final answer is 0.
+$f(0) = 4 * 0^2 = 0$

-$\begin{equation*}f(x,y) = \begin{cases}f(x-y, y-1) + 2 &\text{if $x > y$}\\x + y &\text{if $x \leq y$}\end{cases}\end{equation*}$
+with the following mathematical function.$\begin{equation*}f(x,y) = \begin{cases}f(x-y, y-1) + 2 &\text{if $x > y$}\\x + y &\text{if $x \leq y$}\end{cases}\end{equation*}$

 We will also write equations to get our answer for this question.